andrei-tatar/node-red-contrib-smartnora/doc/nodes/security/README.md

 Node attributes:
 - [Common](../common.md)
+- `If arm/disarm state doesn't change via voice, warn user` - if checked, the assistant will warn if the device is already armed/disarmed

 Input/output payload is an object with the following properties:
 - `online` - boolean: true/false, default: true.
 Flag that indicates if a device is online.